(E-E) Ev.g.e.n.i.j ..K.o.z.l.o. Berlin

 see cut-out bottom left on panel 12 (above)

-Accordingly, those twenty-one images from Kozlov’s collage panels I identified in his drawings and paintings vary not only with respect to their subject matter, but also with respect to the degree of transformation they undergo in a “follow-up” work.
+Accordingly, those twenty-two images from Kozlov’s collage panels I identified in his drawings and paintings vary not only with respect to their subject matter, but also with respect to the degree of transformation they undergo in a “follow-up” work.
 The pencil drawing of an Asian girl (1998) is highly realistic, while Love for Work (1990) and Love for the Cosmos (1990), both from the New Classicals cycle, are constructivist compositions that are not easily identifiable with the original images (unless you know).

 ITAR-TASS press picture, 7 November 1962 Soviets cosmonauts Pavel Popovich, Yuri Gagarin, Valentina Tereshkova, Valery Bykovsky, Andriyan Nikolaev, and German Titov (from left to right) Detail of panel 27 Workers in hazmat suits and gas mask carrying dangerous goods.
 Detail of panel 35